Kapaya/vlhcc21/paper.md

 - `GetAttribute(el: Element, attribute: string): string`.
 Returns the value for an attribute on an element.
 - `GetParent(el: Element): Element`.
 Returns the parent of a given element.

 To extract data from a row, formulas need a way to reference the current row, so we added a construct to support this use case.
-Every row in the table maps to one DOM element in the page; we allow formulas to access this DOM element via a special keyword, `this`.
-In some sense, `this` can be seen as a hidden extra column of data in the table containing DOM elements.
+Every row in the table maps to one DOM element in the page; we allow formulas to access this DOM element via a special keyword, `rowElement`.
+In some sense, `rowElement` can be seen as a hidden extra column of data in the table containing DOM elements.

 While many more functions could be added to expose more of the underlying DOM API in our language, we found that in practice these three functions provided ample power through composition.
-For example, here is a typical workflow that combines these formulas.

-First, the user performs demonstrations in the page.
-The demonstration process produces a single formula, which executes a CSS selector on each row in the page:

-`=QuerySelector(this, ".title")`

-Note that the formula references the DOM element corresponding to each row using the `this` keyword.

-Then, the user might notice that the parent element of that element is a link element that contains a link URL in the `href` attribute.
-The user can extract the link by combining all three functions in a single formula:

-`=GetAttribute(GetParent(QuerySelector(this, ".title")), 'href')`
+For example, in [@sec:examples] we showed how `GetParent` and `GetAttribute` can be composed to traverse the DOM and extract the URL associated with a listing (`=GetAttribute(GetParent(...), "href")`).

+Joker's unified formula language for extraction and augmentation emobodies two key design principles: **Unified User Interaction** and **Functional Reactive Programming**.
+By provinding a single formula language to express extractions and augmentations, Joker enales a unified user interaction model that supports interleaving the two with restriction.
+Furthermore, the formula language enables users to specify logic using pure, stateless functions that automatically update in response to upstream changes.
+This makes programming using Joker much easier and has famously been used by millions of end-users in spreadsheet formula languages (Microsoft Excel & Google Sheets), and end-user programming environments (Microsoft Power Fx [@2021g], Google AppSheet [@2021h], Airtable [@2021f], Glide [@2021a], Coda [@2021c] & Gneiss [@chang2014]).

 ## Wrapper Induction

 Wrapper induction is the task of generalizing from a few examples of data to a specification for the entire data set.
+When users demonstrate a column value on a website through Joker's PDB interface, the demonstrated column value is fed into our wrapper induction algorithm.
+The result is an editable extraction formula that extracts all the corresponding column values.
+This use of PDB to generate editable code emobodies a design principle known as **Prodirect Manipulation**.
+The term was coined by Ravi Chugh in a position paper [@chugh2016a] in which he advocates for “novel software systems that tightly couple programmatic and direct manipulation.”
+In a similar fashion, Sketch-N-Sketch [@chugh2016] provides prodirect manipulation by allowing users to create an SVG shape via traditional programming and then switch to modifying its size or shape via direct manipulation.

-Joker takes an approach similar to that used in systems like Vegemite [@lin2009] and Sifter [@huynh2006].
+Joker takes an approach to wrapper induction similar to that used in systems like Vegemite [@lin2009] and Sifter [@huynh2006].
 It synthesizes a single *row selector* for the website: a CSS selector that identifies a set of DOM elements corresponding to the rows of the data table.
 For each column in the table, it synthesizes a *column selector*, a CSS selector that identifies the element containing the column value.
 We proceed to describe the criteria used to determine row elements and then describe the criteria used to synthesize CSS selectors for row and column elements.

 ### Determining Row Elements